brett9897/brett9897.github.io/_posts/2020-03-26-constrained-types.md

 ```
 This final attempt requires us to use the `interface` and `class` keywords but, it is the only way I have found to keep the object secure.
 You can do some Javascript tricks to still mess with it, but if you are using just Typescript it will keep you safe.
 I'm honestly still torn between attempt 2 and the final attempt.
 Attempt 2 is more functional, but I like that this final attempt forces the user to use `OrderId`'s `create()` method.

-However using the type is a little bit different now.
-Now you have to use `OrderId.value()` to get at the objects value.
+However, using the type is a little bit different now.
+Now you have to use `OrderId.value()` to get at the object's value.
 ```typescript

 const orderId: OrderId = OrderId.create('1234');